Yumo216/MCKT/README.md

-# MCKT: A Mamba Model for Content-Aware Knowledge Tracing
+# MCKT: A Parallel Mamba-based Model for Content-Aware Knowledge Tracing

 The implementation of the paper *MCKT: A Parallel Mamba-based Model for Content-Aware Knowledge Tracing.*